Star Trek: Voyager – The Arcade Game

 Star Trek: Voyager — The Arcade Game is a first-person style shooter arcade game, produced by Monaco Entertainment and Team Play Inc. and released in 2002.
-It was inspired by The House of the Dead and was based on the hit science fiction television show Star Trek: Voyager, which had aired on UPN from 1995-2001.
+It was inspired by The House of the Dead and was based on the hit science fiction television show Star Trek: Voyager, which had aired on UPN from 1995 to 2001.

 Gameplay

 Star Trek: Voyager — The Arcade Game is a House of the Dead-style light gun game played from the first-person shooter perspective.
 The player uses a light gun which can be aimed and fired at on-screen enemies.
 The reloading process is referred to as remodulation, a term used in Star Trek, and is done by shooting the gun off-screen.

 Much of the game takes place on the USS Voyager, shooting various alien intruders such as the Borg, Hirogen Hunters, Species 8472 as well as several other alien species from the Star Trek universe.
 The game has several missions players can select as the game progresses.
 Some missions involve flight in the Delta Flyer, one of the shuttles used by the crew of the USS Voyager.
 During these sequences players attack Borg vessels such as Borg Cubes and Spheres.